cen4010-fa21-g17/m3-vs-prototype/README.md

 **1. Creating an account**

 1.1 The user will be able to register for an account.
+[1]
-[1] 1.2 The system will register an account via a unique username and password.
-[1] 1.2.1 If the username entered is already in use, the system will tell the user that    the ID already exists and prompt them to enter a different one.
+1.2 The system will register an account via a unique username and password.
+[1]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.2.1 If the username entered is already in use, the system will tell the user that the ID already exists and prompt them to enter a different one.
 [2]
 1.3 The user will input their first name, last name, date of birth, and email address.
 [1]

 **2. Account Access**